-During the years ended 31 December 2020 and 2019, the Group has the following equity transactions with non-controlling interests of subsidiaries that do not result in a loss of control.
+During the year ended 31 December 2020, the Group has the following equity transactions with non-controlling interests of subsidiaries that do not result in a loss of control.
+No such transaction noted during the year ended 31 December 2021.